 Chronic and overuse type injuries like tendonitis, bursitis, muscle tears and rotator cuff issues (among others) can take longer to get on top of.
 This is mostly because they are injuries that have been around for a long time.
 With chronic and overuse type injuries, your body has fallen into a bad pattern and over time it has compensated for the injury, which will most likely result in more damage to that area of the body and other parts of the body closely related to the site of the injury – for example, a chronic hip injury can lead to a hip and knee injury over time.

 Acute injuries like concussion, dislocation and ligament/meniscal tears that commonly occur after a forceful impact or sudden trauma will require an entirely different approach.
 Depending on the severity, the injury can take a couple of weeks to resolve.
 It is important for Chiropractors to locate the problem, provide a comprehensive list of dos and don’ts to assist in recovery, as well as perform the correct adjustments, not only to the site of the injury, but to other areas of the body that may be working harder due to the injury.
 For example, when you have a knee injury, you can put more pressure through the opposite hip and knee, causing overuse issues on the opposite side of the original injury.

-Some other things that Chiropractic adjustments can help with include:
+Some other things that Chiropractic adjustments may help with include:

-All of these things combined can not only help reduce the risk of injury, but it can help keep your body in peak condition to be able to perform at you best on the field (or wherever you play sport).
+All of these things combined may not only help reduce the risk of injury, but it may help keep your body in peak condition to be able to perform at you best on the field (or wherever you play sport).

 Who wouldn’t want that?

-Overall, active individuals and athletes can definitely benefit from Chiropractic care during and post injury.
-As discussed above, the results that can be achieved can really make a difference to your performance.
+Overall, active individuals and athletes may benefit from Chiropractic care during and post injury.
+As discussed above, the results that may be achieved may really make a difference to your performance.